Artificial Intelligence Guidelines

 Purpose

-These guidelines provide transparency on the use and interpretation of Artificial Intelligence (AI) for the purpose of learning, teaching and assessment practice and for conducting and maintaining the operational functions of Federation University.
+These guidelines provide transparency on the use and interpretation of Artificial Intelligence (AI) for the purpose of learning, teaching, and research and for conducting and maintaining the operational functions of Federation University.

 Scope

-These guidelines apply to all students, staff and other individuals associated with the University who are responsible for Artificial Intelligence (AI) usage in the context of research, learning, teaching and/or operational functions.
+These guidelines apply to all students, staff and other individuals associated with the University who are responsible for AI use in the context of research, learning, teaching and/or operational functions and therefore, take into consideration:

 • Awareness, literacy and usage of AI in the learning and teaching approaches conducted across the University